AkumaVenom/Digimon-VPET-World-Source/README.md

 ⚠️ While UE4.27 is supported and very stable, the project has been moved over to UE5.7 for future updates.

+Get the UE5.7 DLSS Plugin for use with this project: https://developer.nvidia.com/rtx/dlss

 --------------------------------------------------------------------------------------------------------------------------------------------------------------

 Buttons